koenderks/digitTests/README.md

 <img src='https://github.com/koenderks/digitTests/raw/master/man/figures/logo.png' width='149' height='173' alt='logo' align='right' margin-left='20' margin-right='20'/>

 `digitTests` is an R package providing statistical tests for detecting irregular digit patterns.
+Such irregular digit patterns can be an indication of potential data manipulation or fraud.
+Therefore, the type of tests that the package provides can be useful in (but not limited to) the field of auditing to assess whether data have potentially been tampered with.
+However, please note that real data will never be perfect, and therefore caution should be used when relying on the statistical decision metrics that the package provides.

+The package is also implemented with a graphical user interface in the Audit module of [JASP](https://jasp-stats.org), a free and open-source statistical software program.

 ## Overview